Stephen Shore

 In 1976 he had a solo exhibition of color photographs at the Museum of Modern Art.
 In 2010 he received an Honorary Fellowship from the Royal Photographic Society.

 Life and work

+Early years

 Shore was born as sole son of Jewish parents who ran a handbag company.
 He was interested in photography from an early age.
 Self-taught, he received a Kodak Junior darkroom set for his sixth birthday from a forward-thinking uncle.
 He began to use a 35 mm camera three years later and made his first color photographs.
-At ten he received a copy of Walker Evans's book, American Photographs, which influenced him greatly.
-His career began at fourteen, when he presented his photographs to Edward Steichen, then curator of photography at the Museum of Modern Art (MoMA) in New York.
-Recognizing Shore's talent, Steichen bought three black and white photographs of New York City.
-At sixteen, Shore met Andy Warhol and began to frequent Warhol's studio, the Factory, photographing Warhol and the creative people that surrounded him.
-In 1971, he was the first living photographer to be exhibited at the Metropolitan Museum of Art in New York City, with a show of black and white, sequential images.
+At ten he got a copy of Walker Evans's book, American Photographs, which influenced him greatly.
+At age fourteen, Shore naively contacted Edward Steichen, then curator of photography at the Museum of Modern Art (MoMA) in New York, if he would have a look at his photographs, and Steichen was kind enough to buy three black and white photographs of New York City.